PromptPex: Automatic Test Generation for Language Model Prompts

-While many new software engineering practices will need to be adapted to build robust AI software\footnote{In this paper, we refer to AI software as any software that uses a generative AI model at runtime.}, in this paper we focus on helping developers test and evaluate individual prompts.
-Specifically our tool, \toolname{}, takes a prompt as input and automatically generates and evaluates test cases that explore whether a given model interprets the prompt as directed. {\toolname} was inspired by work on Program Exploration (Pex~\cite{tillmann2008pex}), now shipping as IntelliTest in Microsoft Visual Studio~\cite{intellitest}\footnote{Pex automatically generates unit tests for .Net applications using dynamic symbolic execution.}.
+\mypara{Our Solution: {\toolname{}}} While many new software engineering practices will need to be adapted to build robust AI software\footnote{We refer to AI software as any software that uses a generative AI model at runtime.}, in this paper we focus on helping developers test and evaluate individual prompts.
+Specifically our tool, \toolname{}, takes a prompt as input and automatically generates and evaluates test cases that explore whether a given model interprets the prompt as directed.

 {\toolname{}} uses an LLM to extract explicit specifications from an input prompt (the {\em Prompt Under Test, or PUT}) that capture the user intent in simple and concrete terms.
 A key element of our approach is to extract a projection of the prompt as a set of independent, concrete, checkable {\em output rules (OR)} that are then used to create targeted tests.
 Many prompts used in commercial applications have natural language statements that express such rules.
 For example, a prompt might contain phrases like "Ensure that..." or "The output must ..." that translate directly into our output rules.